MaxChen228/Linker/README.md

   - **Delete** mastered points to clean up your workspace.
 - **Recycle Bin**: Soft-deleted knowledge points are moved to a recycle bin, allowing you to restore them if needed.
 - **Smart Error Classification**: A sophisticated system automatically categorizes errors into **Systematic**, **Isolated**, **Enhancement**, or **Other** types, helping you focus on what matters most.
+- **Production-Ready Database Backend**: Officially supports PostgreSQL for enhanced performance, data integrity, and scalability.
+A complete migration system from JSON to PostgreSQL is included.
 - **Robust Data Handling**: Features an automatic data versioning and migration system to ensure data integrity across updates.

 ## System Requirements